avanijadeja/BookStoreGQL/README.md

 # Installation

 For this MERN application,

- - On client terminal run command npm i @apollo/client graphql
+- On client terminal run command - npm i @apollo/client graphql
- - On server terminal run command npm i apollo-server-express
+- On server terminal run command - npm i @apollo-server-express
- - then for all packages run command npm install
+- then for all packages run command - npm install
- - for seed run command npm run seed
+- for seed run command - npm run seed
- - to run application run command npm run develop
+- to run application run command - npm run develop

-## Built With
+# Built With

 - JavaScript
 - MongoDB